kayeofswords/soulsinnerstatues/chapter-1.md

 Whatever comes to your awareness, rest with it until you judge the meditation to be finished.
 Thank the Gods and put back your chair or cushion.

-This exercise is a bit different from what is happening in Plotinus' Ennead 5.8.9, as it fuses the abstraction of his words and their beauty with a contemplation with the universe.
-However, it can be a powerful visualization practice.
+This exercise is a bit different from what is happening in Plotinus' Ennead 5.8.9, as it fuses the abstraction of his words and their beauty with an expansion into everything visible around us.
+It can be a powerful visualization practice.